cdl-geneseo/geneseo-dictionary/D/DL.md

 # DL

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : DL

 Created by  Unknown User (bli2), last modified on Nov 27, 2008

 No change since term was added in the Fall of 1998.
 Usage example: &quot;I don't want my friends to find out, so keep it on the DL.&quot; Brognano